NOTICE OF MEMORANDUM OF UNDERSTANDING

 (iii) the Bank of Canada; and

-(iv) any provincial or territorial securities or derivatives regulatory authority in Canada which, from time to time, is or becomes a party to the Memorandum of Understanding Respecting the Oversight of Clearing Agencies, Trade Repositories and Matching Service Utilities, dated December 3, 2015"as amended or supplemented from time to time;
+(iv) any provincial or territorial securities or derivatives regulatory authority in Canada which, from time to time, is or becomes a party to the Memorandum of Understanding respecting the Oversight of Exchanges and Quotation and Trade Reporting Systems dated July 3, 2014 as amended or supplemented from time to time;

 b.
-If the Requesting Authority is the BaFin or Bundesbank, the Bundesministerium der Finanzen (Federal Ministry of Finance).
+If the Requesting Authority is the BaFin, the Bundesministerium der Finanzen (Federal Ministry of Finance); and

 ARTICLE TWO: GENERAL PROVISIONS